 Exploring the area

 There are lots of other things to do in the area after visiting Rosslyn Chapel.
-Midlothian is also home to the National Mining Museum Scotland, Edinburgh Butterfly and Insect World, Dalkeith Country Estate, Arniston House, Newbattle Abbey College, Penicuik Estate, Stewart Brewing, Cousland Smiddy, Crichton Collegiate Church and Crichton Castle.
+Midlothian is also home to the National Mining Museum Scotland, Dalkeith Country Park, Arniston House, Newbattle Abbey College, Penicuik Estate, Stewart Brewing, Cousland Smiddy, Crichton Collegiate Church and Crichton Castle.
 For full details, please visit the VisitScotland website

 You can find out about events in the area through this what’s on link.